rolandjlevy/express-hsl-colour-controller-with-pug/README.md

 - Made with [express.js](https://expressjs.com) and [pug](https://pugjs.org) - a template engine for Node
 - HSL values are controlled by the range inputs which update the CSS variables, which in turn display the colour and values in real time
-- The `colours` object, in `views/index.pug` is used to generate the range inputs
+- The `colours` object, in `views/index.pug` is used to render the range inputs
 ```js
 colours = {
   h: { prop:'h', name: 'Hue', max: 360 },